Dyzio18/cards_basic/README.md

 # cards_basic
 Starting point for other cards projects.
-I'm use JavaScript and native HTML5 (Drag &amp; Drop)
+I used JavaScript (without JQuery) to build app logic and native HTML5 API (Drag &amp; Drop)

 It's simple game something like "pasjans", but we have to collect points by hitting the same cards.
-I used native JavaScript (without JQuery) to build app logic.

 LIVE DEMO:
 http://patryk-nizio.pl/example/card_basic/